keptn/tutorials/site/tutorials/keptn-quality-gates-prometheus-08.md

 ### What we will cover in this tutorial

-- Setup a demo with Prometheus and Keptn
+- Set up a demo with Prometheus and Keptn
 - Trigger Keptn Quality Gate evaluations
 - Manage SLOs via the Keptn